When you have type 2 diabetes, taking time to plan your meals goes a long way toward controlling your blood sugar and weight.

 - Have your family gradually switch from drinking soda and other sugary drinks, such as sports drinks and juices, to plain water or low-fat milk.

 Everyone has individual needs.
-Work with your doctor, registered dietitian, or diabetes educator to develop a meal plan that works for you.
+Work with your health care provider, registered dietitian, or diabetes educator to develop a meal plan that works for you.

 When shopping, read food labels to make better food choices.